 Whether you're making a rhubarb crisp or tiramisu, a two-quart baking dish (usually measuring seven by 11 inches, or else eight by 10 inches) is the perfect size for most baking projects.
 It can be great to have a three-quart baking dish (nine by 13 inches) for parties and family gatherings, but otherwise, I've found three quarts of anything to be a lot to consume before it goes mushy or stale.

-Simple Pyrex is my favorite (can't beat that accompanying lid!), but cobblers, crisps, and puddings do just fine in heavy stoneware as well.
+A simple Pyrex Basics two-quart baking dish is my favorite (can't beat that accompanying lid!), but cobblers, crisps, and puddings do just fine in a heavy stoneware dish, like this Le Creuset stoneware rectangular casserole, as well.
 (Note that the listed measurements of the Creuset dish include the handles and far outer walls; the interior is just about seven by 11 inches.)

 If there's one thing every pastry chef has in common, it's a deep appreciation for a bare-bones aluminum sheet pan.
 Don't get taken for a ride with pricey baking sheets; pick up the simple tool all the pros use at home, the humble half-sheet pan.
 Buy some on the cheap at restaurant supply stores or wholesale clubs like Sam's and Costco, or pay a little more for the convenience of shopping online.